Confronting Grand Challenges in Environmental Fluid Mechanics: Ocean transport and pollution

-Ocean-property PDFs are normally represented by two parameter distributions \cite{Prashant2015}. {One} can reduce the problem of different tracer advection-diffusion regimes by describing how these parameters vary in different regions and at different times.
-PDFs for world-ocean currents have been calculated from satellite altimetry \cite{Chu} and from numerical circulation models \cite{Ashkenazy}.
-For tracers, \cite{Hu} assessed the advection-diffusion PDFs for stratospheric tracers and \cite{Sepp-Neves} for oil in the ocean, both papers using realistic numerical simulations.
-The emerging PDF for both currents and pollutants is of Weibull type, {\it i.e.} it can be written as $P(x;\alpha,\beta)= ({\alpha}/{\beta})\left({x}/{\beta}\right)^{\alpha-1}\exp[{-\left(\displaystyle {x}/{\beta}\right)^{\alpha}}],$ where $x$ is the tracer concentration, $\alpha$ the shape and $\beta$ the scale parameters.
-The values of the PDF parameters most likely will vary slowly in time.
-This PDF is characterized by a Gaussian core and fat tails, which fall more slowly than a Gaussian and indicate anomalously high probability of extreme concentration fluctuations.
-This means that mixing or diffusion does not act fast enough to homogenize the tracer, which remains at high concentration for finite time.
+Oceanic and atmospheric dynamical fields, as well as the environmental tracers dispersed in the atmosphere and at sea, show PDFs that are normally represented by two parameter distributions \cite{Prashant2015}. different tracer advection-diffusion regimes can be reduced by describing how these parameters vary in different regions and at different times.
+PDFs for world-ocean currents have been calculated from satellite altimetry \cite{Chu} and numerical circulation models~\cite{Ashkenazy}.
+For tracers, \cite{Hu} assessed the advection-diffusion PDFs for stratospheric tracers and \cite{Sepp-Neves} did the same for oil in the ocean, both papers using realistic numerical simulations.
+The emerging PDF for both currents and pollutants is of Weibull type, {\it i.e.} it can be written as $P(x;\alpha,\beta)= ({\alpha}/{\beta})\left({x}/{\beta}\right)^{\alpha-1}\exp[{-\left(\displaystyle {x}/{\beta}\right)^{\alpha}}],$ where $x$ is the tracer concentration, $\alpha$ is the shape and $\beta$ is the scale parameter.
+The PDF parameter values will most likely vary slowly in time.
+This PDF is characterized by a Gaussian core and fat tails, which fall more slowly than a Gaussian, and anomalously indicate the high probability of extreme concentration fluctuations.
+This means that mixing or diffusion do not act fast enough to homogenize the tracer, which remains at a high concentration for a finite-time.

-This specific PDF for ocean and atmospheric tracers is likely connected to the material transport barriers described in the previous section and to other characteristics of the oceanic and atmospheric turbulent flow field.
-This point remains to be developed in future research.